 A dental implant is a titanium post that is surgically implanted into the jawbone beneath the gum line.
 This titanium post will act as the tooth root providing a strong foundation for the replacement tooth.
 Then the dentist will use that to attach a replacement tooth.
 Dental implants do not come loose like dentures and can last a lifetime if cared for properly along with regular dental visits.

 What are Dentures?

-Dentures are custom made artificial teeth used to replace missing teeth.
+Dentures are custom-made artificial teeth used to replace missing teeth.
 They are not permanent meaning you can remove them and put them back in when needed.
 They are made in a dental lab with impressions of your mouth.
-Dentures take some time to get used and require a lot of care.
-Dentures will also need replaced or adjusted over time.
+Dentures take some time to get used to and require a lot of care.
+Dentures will also need to be replaced or adjusted over time.